A step by step roadmap for your bone health.

-Life took a sharp left when I joined my son’s 5th grade class, for their week-long class trip to an organic/biodymanic farm.
-The whisper and peaceful early morning rustling of the farm animals and activities naturally PULLED me out of a deep slumber at 4:30am.
+Life took a sharp left when I joined my son’s 5th-grade class, for their week-long class trip to an organic/biodynamic farm.
+The whisper and peaceful early morning rustling of the farm animals and activities naturally PULLED me out of a deep slumber at 4:30 am.

-In the whisper of the early morning activities, my “ah-ha” moment was clear as I stood in the cycle of the farm life, leading me to a profound understanding of: FOOD IS MEDICINE.
+In the whisper of the early morning activities, my “ah-ha” moment was clear as I stood in the cycle of farm life, leading me to a profound understanding of FOOD IS MEDICINE.

-Now instead of my clients trusting me with their “Buckets of Bucks” they trust me with their “Bucket of Bones” as I bring in my years of study to a natural way of healing their bones and their life.
+Now instead of my clients trusting me with their “Buckets of Bucks” they trust me with their “Bucket of Bones” as I bring in my years of study to a natural way of understanding their bone health and their life.
 My bones so appreciate my shift!

 My mission statement is the name of my business: Food For Healthy Bones which I embrace every day.

-My path to Healing and Health began with my commitment to changing old behaviors, witnessing and letting go of old patterns and educating myself.
+My path to Healing and Health began with my commitment to change old behaviors, witnessing and letting go of old patterns, and educating myself.
 This happened when I enrolled in the largest nutrition school in the world: Institute for Integrative Nutrition® (IIN) IN 2003.